mcepl/python-language-server/README.rst

 * pycodestyle: discovered in ~/.config/pycodestyle, setup.cfg, tox.ini and pycodestyle.cfg.
 * flake8: discovered in ~/.config/flake8, setup.cfg, tox.ini and flake8.cfg

 The default configuration source is pycodestyle.
-Change the `pyls.configurationSources` setting to `['flake8']` in order to respect flake8 configuration instead.
+Change the `rols.configurationSources` setting to `['flake8']` in order to respect flake8 configuration instead.

 Overall configuration is computed first from user configuration (in home directory), overridden by configuration